CesarBertinetti/Chromophore-usage-in-Midas-cichlids/README.md

 # Chromophore-usage-in-Midas-cichlids

-The datasets associated with this code can be found in doi.org/10.5061/dryad.j3tx95xgk.
+The datasets associated with this code can be found in https://doi.org/10.5281/zenodo.10850332

-The code provided here is required to perform the analysis associated with
+The code provided here is required to perform the analysis associated with "Visual pigment chromophore usage in Nicaraguan Midas cichlids: Phenotypic plasticity and genetic assimilation of cyp27c1 expression", Hydrobiologia (In press)

 The R Markdown includes a step-by-step description of the different analyses.